antaz/hikari/share/man/man1/hikari.md

 * **view-increase-size-[down|right]**

-  Increases the size of the focused view by 100 pixels into the given direction
+  Increases the size of the focused view by the amount of pixels set as **step** value into the given direction

 * **view-lower**